Glassnode Docs

 Data Precision

 While we strive to ensure the utmost accuracy in representing exchange balances, it is important to note that these figures might not always encapsulate the entirety of an exchange’s reserves.
-Particularly when exchanges refrain from disclosing their official addresses, as the precision of this data is – partially – influenced by an exchange's willingness to unveil their proof of reserves and provide clarity on wallet categorization.
-The following table helps evaluate the Proof-of-Reserve address provisions of supported exchanges, serving as an added assurance metric for exchange balance accuracy.
+Particularly when exchanges refrain from disclosing their official addresses, as the precision of this data is – partially – influenced by an exchange's willingness to unveil their proof of reserves and provide clarity on wallet categorization. helps evaluate the Proof-of-Reserve address provisions of supported exchanges, serving as an added assurance metric for exchange balance accuracy.

 Data Interpretation